Emax Crowns in Bethesda: What You Should Know About Lithium Disilicate Restorations

 With proper care and excellent hygiene, your Emax crown will function beautifully for 15-20 years or longer.

-Why Emax Represents an Excellent Choice for Many Patients
+Why Emax Represents an Excellent Choice for Posterior Restorations

-The material’s longevity rivals traditional crowns, with proven track record of function spanning decades.
-For Bethesda patients valuing both appearance and durability, Emax represents optimal modern restorative dentistry.
+The material’s longevity rivals traditional crowns, with a proven track record of function spanning decades.
+For Bethesda patients valuing posterior durability without a metal substructure, Emax represents an excellent specialist choice.

 Why Bethesda Patients Choose Emax Crowns